Applications for LE Croatia open November 1, 2018!

 The program will kick off with a four-day orientation in Split, the largest city on the Croatian coast of Dalmatia.
-The orientation will introduce volunteers to the vibrancy of Eastern European culture and discuss teaching strategies with the Program Director and other volunteers.
-The orientation schedule will allow volunteers ample time to explore Split in between teaching break-out sessions.
-Some highlights of orientation in Split include exploring ancient ruins, swimming in the Adriatic, and a sunset hike to the top of Marjan, giving a spectacular view of the entire peninsula!
+Volunteers will be introduced to the vibrancy of Eastern European culture and discuss teaching strategies with the Program Director and other volunteers.
+The orientation schedule will allow volunteers ample time to explore Split and surrounding areas such as the Krka waterfalls in between teaching break-out sessions.
+Some highlights of orientation in Split include exploring ancient ruins, swimming in the Adriatic, and hiking to the top of Marjan, which gives a spectacular view of the entire peninsula!

 After orientation, you will travel to your first teaching location and teach for three weeks.
-You will reconvene with your fellow volunteers after the three weeks for a quick weekend trip in Zagreb, Croatia’s beautiful capital.
+You will reconvene with your fellow volunteers after your first placement for a quick weekend trip in Zagreb, Croatia’s beautiful capital.
 During this midpoint break, you will swap stories and teaching ideas with the other volunteers, indulge in some R and R, and lament how much food you’ve eaten.
-Volunteers have been known to become great friends after orientation and midpoint break is a memorable experience reconnecting with fellow volunteers and reflecting on the experience thus far.
+Midpoint break is a memorable experience to reconnect with fellow volunteers and reflect on the experience.

-After the midpoint break, you will travel to your second placement and teach for another three weeks.
-The program will then conclude with two days back in Zadar for closing session.
+After midpoint break, you will travel to your second placement and teach for another three weeks.
+In PY 2018, volunteers swapped regions for Placement Two and were able to explore both landscapes and cultures.
+The program will then conclude with two days in Zadar for closing session.
 This is an opportunity to reconnect with the other volunteers, some of whom you may travel with after the program and many of whom will become lifelong friends.
 You’ll see a little bit more of the wonderful land that is Eastern Europe and reflect on the LE experience as a whole.

 THE IDEAL VOLUNTEER

-Sunny Village Camp: Set in beautiful, rural Croatia, the Sunny Village Camp in Jagnjedovec brings together children aged 8 to 12 from Croatia and surrounding countries for an English language experience.
-As a counselor, you will help in running typical camp activities that focus on the development of participants’ English language skills.
+Inland - Sunny Village Camp: Set in beautiful, rural Croatia, Sunny Village is a sleepaway camp in Jagnjedovec that brings together children aged 9 to 13 from Croatia and surrounding countries for an English language experience.
+As a counselor, you will help run typical camp activities that focus on developing participants’ English language skills, such as small morning module groups, and participate in activities such as afternoon sports games or nighttime songs.
 You will work alongside Helena Hecimovic, the camp director, as well as other college-age counselors from Croatia.
-The camp has comfortable lodging and showers, and all meals are provided.
-Volunteers here should be prepared for long days; you may be working from 8 AM to 10 PM!
+The camp has comfortable lodging and showers, and all meals are provided under an outdoor eating area.
+Volunteers here also rotate teaching at Koprivnica’s Hello English Language Club in the mornings (10-minute car ride away) and working as counselors throughout the rest of the day.
+Be prepared for long days; you may be working from 8 AM to 10 PM!
 Past camp volunteers have enjoyed working with the enthusiastic children and have appreciated the opportunity the camp provides in connecting with Croatians their own age.

 Volunteers always cite their experiences in the classroom as the most rewarding component of the program.
-Volunteers in village stays will be expected to teach for at least three hours a day, five days a week.
-Most volunteers divide the students into groups according to age and English proficiency, and teach multiple classes.
-Volunteers are encouraged to consider evening classes for adults interested in learning English as well.
-You will teach in local community centers or schools.
-Different villages will have different supplies.
-The majority will have basic teaching materials, such as whiteboards, markers, and pencils, and some may even have construction paper and a projector.
+Volunteers in village stays will be expected to teach for about four-five hours a day, five days a week.
+Most students are divided by age group, thus volunteers teach multiple classes per day.
+Number of students varies by season and age group.
+Your teaching locations will be local, and may include schools, a language club, a city hall, and a theater.
+The majority of placements will have basic teaching materials such as whiteboards, markers, and pencils, and some may even have construction paper and a projector.
 While Learning Enterprises will provide you with teaching ideas, you will have complete freedom in determining how to run your classes.